wullm/swiftsim/doc/RTD/source/Neutrinos/index.rst

 shot noise suppression (`Elbers et al. 2020
 <https://ui.adsabs.harvard.edu/abs/2020arXiv201007321E/>`_).
 The method
-works by statistically weighting the particles during the simulation, with weights computed from Liouville's equation using their current and initial momenta.
+works by statistically weighting the particles during the simulation, with weights computed from Liouville\'s equation using their current and initial momenta.
 The method can be activated by specifying ``Neutrino:use_delta_f`` in the parameter file.